flybywiresim/docs/docs/simbridge/autostart.md

 ## Autostart

-Autostart is a feature provided by the Flybywire Installer that allows SimBridge to be autostarted upon Windows start.
-Simbridge will live in the systems tray similiar to Navigraph Simlink.
+Autostart is a feature provided by the FlyByWire Installer that allows SimBridge to be autostarted upon Windows start.
+SimBridge will live in the systems tray similiar to Navigraph Simlink.

 ### Configuration